-"The "Ancient-miners" of upper Michigan, probably connected with the "Mound-builders" of the Mississippi Valley, and with the Toltecs and Aztecs, may have had an agricultural outpost at St. Ignace.
-The vestiges of a mound have been traced in the neighborhood of Point La Barbe.
+The "Ancient miners" of upper Michigan probably connected with the "Mound builders" of the Mississippi Valley, and with the Toltecs and Aztecs, may have had an agricultural out-post at St. Ignace.
+The vestiges of a mound have been traced in the neighborhood of Point.
+La Barbe.
 No tradition, however, referring to that people is found among our Indians.
-The earliest inhabitants known to the latter were the Mishinimakinago, i. e., "the people of Mishinimakina."
+The earliest inhabitants known to the latter were the Mishinimaki, or, as they now call them, Mishinimakinago.

-According to the statement of a few still surviving, at the time of the French occupation, that tribe was nearly exterminated by the Iroquois, in retaliation for a raid made by them into the country of the latter.
+According to the statement of a few still surviving at the time of the French occupation, that tribe was all but exterminated by the Iroquois, in retaliation for a successful raid made by them into the country of the latter.